 A number of smaller businesses do try to roster in regular Friday drinks, perhaps once a month, where everyone can gather in the boardroom and chat about their week or find out what’s happening at the weekend.
 In its simplest form this is just about the workforce getting together and encouraging engagement in a social environment.

 Another approach, which is probably more pertinent to smaller businesses who have one office, is recognising the value of your staff and the long hours they have put in on a project or over a particularly busy period by closing the office early.
 It could be to grab some food or to have a few drinks to make employees feel valued.

 This isn’t something you’ll put in a job description, but it's something you can promote through social media and help build your brand personality.

 Team day out/team building days

-Building a team is not easy and in some environment,s such as sales, it can be a challenge to foster a real team culture.
+Building a team is not easy and in some environments,s such as sales, it can be a challenge to foster a real team culture.
 Another of the findings from the OECD report highlighted how important ongoing staff interaction was, such as lunch with colleagues, in regard to team cohesion.
-However, for some this isn’t always an option.
+However, for some, this isn’t always an option.